Hyperbolic Geometry is Not Necessary: Lightweight Euclidean-Based Models for Low-Dimensional Knowledge Graph Embeddings: Experiments

 \textbf{Datasets}.
 Our experimental studies are conducted on two widely-used datasets.
 WN18RR \cite{WNDS} is a subset of the English lexical database WordNet \cite{WordNet}, while FB15k237 \cite{Toutanova2015} is extracted from Freebase including knowledge facts on movies, actors, awards, and sports.
 Inverse relations are removed from the two datasets, as many test triples can be obtained simply by inverting triples in the training set.
 The statistics of the datasets are given in Table \ref{tab:1} and ``Train'', ``Valid'', ``Test'' refer to the amount of triples in training, validation, and test sets.

 \textbf{Implementation Details}.
-Following the previous work \cite{RotatE}, we utilize a negative sampling loss, which is defined as:
+Following the previous work, we utilize a binary cross-entropy loss, which is defined as:

-where $\sigma(\cdot)$ refers to the Sigmoid function, $\{h'_i,r,t'_i\}$ are the negative samples, and their weights $\{p_i\} = Softmax(\{F(h'_i,r,t'_i)\})$.
-All experiments are performed on Intel Core i7-7700K CPU @ 4.20GHz and NVIDIA GeForce GTX1080 Ti GPU, and implemented in Python using the PyTorch framework.
+where $\sigma(\cdot)$ refers to the Sigmoid function, and ${(h'_i,r,t'_i)}$ refers to the negative samples after deleting training triples.
+All experiments are performed on NVIDIA GeForce GTX1080Ti GPUs, and implemented in Python using the PyTorch framework.

-\textbf{Hyperparameter Settings.} According to the low dimensional condition, we train our model with the Adam optimizer setting the embedding dimensions in $\{8, 16, 32, 64\}$.
+\textbf{Hyperparameter Settings.} According to the low dimensional condition, we train our model setting the embedding dimensions in $\{8, 16, 32, 64\}$, with the Adam optimizer for the WN18RR dataset and Adagrad optimizer for FB15k237.
 We select the hyper-parameters of our model via grid search according to the metrics on the validation set.
-Specifically, we empirically select the learning rate among $\{0.0005, 0.001, 0.005\}$, the batch size among $\{100,200,500\}$, the amount of negative samples $k$ among $\{50,200,500\}$, and the balance hyper-parameter $\gamma$ among $\{0.1, 0.3, 0.5, 1.0\}$.
+Specifically, we empirically select the learning rate among $\{0.0005, 0.005, 0.05\}$, the batch size among $\{100,200,500\}$, the amount of negative samples $k$ among $\{50,200,500\}$, and the balance hyper-parameter $\gamma$ among $\{0.1, 0.3, 0.5, 1.0\}$.

 \textbf{Evaluation Metrics.} For the link prediction experiments, we adopt three evaluation metrics: 1) MRR, the average inverse rank of the test triples, 2) Hits@10, the proportion of correct entities ranked in top 10, and 3) Hits@1, the proportion of correct entities ranked first.
 Higher MRR, Hits@10, and Hits@1 mean better performance.
 Following the previous works, we process the output sequence in the filter mode.